gamer-project/gamer/doc/wiki/Runtime-Parameters-related/Runtime-Parameters:-Outputs.md

 Specify the output data directory.
 In most cases, it is unnecessary to set this value unless you want to overwrite the default directory.
     * **Restriction:**
+The string length should be shorter than `MAX_STRING-100`.

 ## Remarks